Something you hear all the time is that real estate is too expensive.

 In this blog post, I will show you, step-by-step, how the REITs buy and sell buildings, even in this overinflated market, and still make money.

-In fact, in this blog post, I will show you how it’s possible to make an 80% to 100% return on your investment dollar in less than three-years.
+In fact, in this blog post, I will show you how it’s possible to make an 80% to 100% return on your investment dollar in less than three years.

 Last week, in the blog post Entrepreneur Semi-Retirement, 18-Month Check-In, I mentioned that I was currently investigating purchasing another apartment building.
-In this blog post, I am going to run through the numbers and opportunity.
+In this blog post, I am going to run through the numbers and opportunities.

 My mandate is to purchase a building that fits my investment criteria, which is normally a lifetime-buy and hold strategy, but I have adjusted my mandate with this particular building to a three- to four-year flip.
-I am expecting an 80% return on my initial investment dollar inside three years, and below, you will find information on the building and my investment analysis.
+I am expecting an 80% return on my initial investment dollar within three years, and below, you will find information on the building and my investment analysis.